DekodeInteraktiv/project-base/README.md

 # Project name

-If you are looking for instructions on how to use and install teft-base, please refer to the file [INSTALLATION.md](./INSTALLATION.md)
+If you are looking for instructions on how to use and install project-base, please refer to the file [INSTALLATION.md](./INSTALLATION.md)

 Short summary of the main functionality and purpose of the project.

 ## Made by

  List the people who have been extensively involved in creating this website

 ## How to build

 List any steps necessary to get this project up and running on a local machine.
 This could consist of, but is not limited to, these points: